allanderek/allanderek.github.io/posts/if-as-syntax-possibility.md

     small_squares = [x for x in (i * i for i in my_numbers) if x < 100]

-Of course if the list is very long this might be a bit slow because we iterate through it twice.
+~~Of course if the list is very long this might be a bit slow because we iterate through it twice.~~ Edit.
+Not true as we use a generator on the inner loop as pointed out in the comments below.

 Now if we allow some kind of if-as syntax we might be able to do something like: